This entry discusses:

 which have the force of law.
 Generally, both proposed and final regulations are published in the state's equivalent to the Federal Register, known as the state "Register," "Bulletin," "Journal" or "Record" (e.g., the New York Register or the California Regulatory Notice Register); you can look up the exact title in the blue pages of The Bluebook.
 Note: Some states publish only a notice that Proposed (or

 even Final) regulations are available from the agency, rather than publishing the full text of the regulations.

 Good sources for state regulations include:

 (a) The State Register Web sites.
 Most states post their Registers online.
-Links are posted by the National Association of Secretaries of State, CAL INFO and FindLaw.
+Links are posted by the National Association of Secretaries of State and FindLaw.

 (b) The agency's Web site.
 Many state agencies post their regulations free on their Web sites.
 Links to agency Web sites are posted by Piper Resources and FindLaw, on the state's page under "Government Information."
 If that doesn't work, you can search for the agency's site in any good search engine.